Kong/docs.konghq.com/app/_src/gateway/upgrade/lts-upgrade.md

 * [DB-less](#db-less-mode)
 * [Hybrid](#hybrid-mode)

-Here's a flow chart the summarizes how the decision process works:
+Here's a flowchart that breaks down how the decision process works:

-{% include md/gateway/upgrade-flow.md %}
+{% include_cached md/gateway/upgrade-flow.md %}

 See the following sections for breakdowns of each strategy.